ksiva14/PG3901-Project6_FinalProject/README.md

 * On the projects page, one can add, edit and delete projects
   * All evaluations for the projects are shown here (evaluations would be display when a team is added to a project and there is at least 2 people on the team)
   * Professor would be able to add/remove a team from the project
-    * If no team is added to the project, `Add/Remove Team` would redirect professor to create a team
+    * If no team is added to the project, `Add/Remove Team` would redirect the professor to create a team
   * Team that are added to the project would also be shown
   * Professor would be able to edit average scores of students after all students have filled up their evaluations for each other
   * If a student has a score of under 5, the row of that evaluation would be highlighted in red